 - They may have limited funds, but significant assets

-- Private landlords looking for buy to let mortgage capital can struggle
+- Private landlords looking for buy-to-let mortgage capital can struggle

 - Age can sometimes be a limiting factor when applying for mortgage finance

-While the mainstream UK mortgage market is well-publicised, there are specific niche areas which are often off the public’s radar.
-However, these are mortgage providers readily accessible via mortgage advisors, often offering extremely competitive terms.
+While the mainstream UK mortgage market is well-publicised, there are specific niche areas which are often off the public's radar.
+However, these are mortgage providers readily accessible via mortgage advisors, often offering competitive terms.

-Looking at the wider picture
+Looking at the broader picture

 When looking to secure a mortgage, there are two main factors to consider: regular income and the size of the mortgage required.
 However, this does not necessarily utilise your overall finances and circumstances when looking for mortgage funding.